Trench Crusade: Gameplay

-Models do not use a traditional hit point system.
-Instead, successful attacks and other harmful situations trigger an "Injury Roll", where a player rolls a number of six-sided dice and sums the result from two of them.
-Depending on the result of the Injury Roll, a model may gain Blood Markers, be taken "Down" (a vulnerable state), or immediately taken "Out of Action" (removed from play).
+Trench Crusade does not use a traditional hit point system.
+Instead, successful attacks and other harmful situations trigger an Injury Roll, where a player rolls a number of six-sided dice and sums the result from two of them.
+Depending on the result of the Injury Roll, a model may gain Blood Markers, be taken Down (a vulnerable state), or immediately taken Out of Action (removed from play).
 Blood Markers may be spent by an opposing player to add negative dice to a marked model's Success Rolls, or add more dice to an Injury Roll against that model.
-A model can have up to six Blood Markers; Six Blood Markers (or three on a model that has been taken Down) may be spent to trigger a "Bloodbath" on an Injury Roll, adding one more die to the summed result.
+A model can have up to six Blood Markers; six Blood Markers (or three on a model that has been taken Down) may be spent to trigger a Bloodbath on an Injury Roll, adding one more die to the summed result.
 Therefore, even low-value models have a chance to take down or defeat high-value models with every attack.

 After all models have been activated, any warband which has half of its models taken Down or Out of Action must roll a Morale Check.
-Failing a Morale Check may cause a warband to become "Shaken" for one turn (causing all Success Rolls to become Risky), or flee the battlefield (by choice, or by force if they were already Shaken).
+Failing a Morale Check may cause a warband to become Shaken for one turn (causing all Success Rolls to become Risky), or flee the battlefield (by choice, or by force if they were already Shaken).
 Otherwise, play continues to the next turn.
 Each scenario defines end states and scoring rules.
 Typically, a game ends after certain number of turns or the completion of an objective.

 Games may be played as "one-off" standalone games, or as part of a series within a campaign played by a larger group of players.
 In campaign play, players track their warband's accomplishments and defeats, and roll dice to resolve narrative events occurring between battles.
-Warbands accumulate currency, experience and "Glory Points" to spend on additional recruits and upgrades, while models taken Out of Action may be permanently killed or injured.
+Warbands accumulate currency, experience and Glory Points to spend on additional recruits and upgrades, while models taken Out of Action may be permanently killed or injured.
 Campaign games reward Campaign Victory Points based on wins, losses and draws.
 A player wins a campaign by earning the most Campaign Victory Points among the participants across a number of games.